This page shows you how to add the structured data that search operators depend on.

 review (source = MICROFORMAT) ratingstars = 4.5 ratingcount = 12 pricerange = Under $10 per entree

-By incorporating standard structured data formats into your webpages, you not only make the data available to Custom Search, but also for any service or tool that supports the same standard.
+By incorporating standard structured data formats into your webpages, you not only make the data available to Programmable Search Engine, but also for any service or tool that supports the same standard.
 Apply structured data to the most important information in the webpage, so you can present them directly in the results.
 For example, if you have a website selling Android devices, include structured data about the ratings, prices, availability, and whatnot.
 When your users search for the Android devices, they can see the ratings, prices, and availability at a glance.

-Providing Data to Custom Search
+Providing Data to Programmable Search Engine

 Google supports several kinds of data which are used primarily by

-Custom Search: Pagemaps, a subset of
+Programmable Search Engine: Pagemaps, a subset of

 <meta> tags, and approximate page dates.